Curly Hair 101: The Ultimate Guide to Getting Gorgeous Curls

 Choose a conditioner that is sulphate-free.
 Sulphates can strip your hair of natural oils and lead to dryness, which is particularly detrimental to curly hair.

-Simillar to what we discussed with choosing the right shampoo, the same goes for conditioner with similar ingredients such as natural oils such as Brazil nut oil and seed oils.
+Similar to what we discussed with choosing the right shampoo, the same goes for conditioners with similar ingredients such as natural oils like avocado, jojoba and argan as well as natural seed oils.

-The multi-award winning Re:Nourish Conditioner from FFOR is perfect for keeping your curls hydrated and nourished to have them looking their best!
+The multi-award winning Re:Nourish Conditioner from FFOR is another good option for keeping your curls hydrated and nourished to have them looking their best!

 Styling products & how to style curly hair